dwyl/github-reference/README.md

 ## To be answered (rough ideas for inclusion)
-_Note: The sub-headings here are not specifically sub-headings, they are just points that need to be covered.
+_Note: The sub-bullet points here are not specifically sub-headings that need to appear as titles in this document, they are just points that need to be covered.
 They should be split out into the most logical sub-headings when written._

 + How to sign up
   + Note: must verify your email address or you will not be allowed to create or comment on issues